gemc/docs/webPage/source/documentation/tutorials/1/myFirstp3.rst

 myFirst.pl
 ----------

-This script will read the *config.dat* file and create two variations of the geometry, "short" and "long".
+Now let's put it all together.
+The myFirst.pl script will read the *config.dat* file and create two variations of the geometry, "short" and "long".
 It calls the routines defined in *target.pl* and *paddle.pl* twice, once per variation::